jw120/toy-rxjs/README.md

 # Toy RxJs library

 Starting to use Angular 2, I began to make heavy use of Observables from the RxJs library (v5).
-In order to better understand the `magic' within the library, I started to write my own toy version to explore the API.
+In order to better understand the library, I took a detour and wrote my own toy RxJs library in TypeScript to explore the API, focusing on the operators used in my Angular app.

-This now implements most of the RxJS API, with the major Simplification that there is no real scheduler.
+This now implements a substantial part of the RxJS API, with many minor ommisions and the major Simplification that there is no real scheduler.
 All observables run as JavaScript functions (as if passed to Observer.create).
 A value of `Scheduler.async` can be used to make creation methods (like `Obserable.of`) produce an asynchronous